 Bidwell Courthouse Monument Dedication of 1918

 The honor of unveiling the courthouse monument was bestowed to John Bendle.
 He is the man standing beside the left side of the monument with his hand reaching out to the United States flag.
-The photo to the right shows a close up of John Bendle at the dedication ceremony.

 The monument shown in this photo was located on the new road leading to the Bidwell’s Bar suspension bridge.
 The courthouse was located about 120 yards west (behind the monument).
 A small marker was also placed at the actual site of the courthouse.